MichaelFrieze/react-contact-manager/README.md

 ```

-Finally, you can always just reset the git repo and start fresh:
+Sometimes, it is best to just reset the git repo and start fresh:
 ```bash
 git fetch
 git reset --hard